How to Tell If Your BALM Conversations Are Working

 Here are some things about BALM® conversations and the BALM® in general that can be good to know:

 It Is Your Role to Contribute to Recovery

-The road to BALMing starts with the understanding that you, as a family member, are always contributing to your loved one’s addictive disorder or their recovery.And BALM is designed to teach you how to contribute solely to your loved one’s recovery!
+The road to BALMing starts with the understanding that you, as a family member, are always contributing to your loved one’s Substance Use Disorder (SUD) or their recovery, and BALM® is designed to teach you how to contribute solely to your loved one’s recovery!

 Though an immediate positive result is not insured, over time these daily mini-interventions can have a huge impact on your loved one’s direction and desire to get and stay in recovery.

 Of course there is no guarantee that your loved one will recover.
 But, don’t give up!

 You may have several, over time, before finding any positive difference in the person you are having it with or you may see a change right away.